-- Intro to programming concepts
+- Introduction to programming concepts.

-- A lab that focuses on debugging skills.
+- Labs that focuses on debugging skills.

-- Intro and Intermediate courses on Python
+- Introductory and Intermediate courses on Python.

 Are our students prepared to meet the programming needs from industry yet?
 How do we bridge the gap?
 There is a spectrum of needs in GIS that ranges from little-to-no-programming-skills-needed to fully custom application building.
 Does every GIS student need to be able to program at an intermediate level, for example?